Where the River Runs

 Patti Callahan Henry’s debut, Losing the Moon, was hailed as “lyrical, sensual and as delicate as a seashell.”
-Now this talented newcomer delivers an engaging new novel about a woman who goes back home to fact the past – and discovers herself.
+Now, this talented newcomer delivers an engaging new novel about a woman who goes back home to face the past – and discovers herself.

 "If you don't know where you are going, you should know where you came from." —Gullah proverb